abdilmajid/faceRecognitionAppReact/README.md

 <img src="readme/page01.png" alt="signin" height=400 align="center"/></p>
 <br>

-:star: If a user trys to sign in with an incorrect Email/Password, an error message will pop up, this also happens if the fields are empty when trying to sign in.
+:star: If a user tries to sign in with an incorrect Email/Password, an error message will pop up, this also happens if the fields are empty when trying to sign in.

 <p align="center">
 <img src="readme/02errormsg.png" alt="error1" height=300 align="center"/></p>